sharifAhmd/cuda-101/README.md

 ## Day-13
 - Going through  Chapter-7 of PMPP book on Parallel patterns: convolution.
 - Implemented 2D-convolution to test it out.

+## Day-14
+- Done with Chapter-7 of PMPP book on Parallel patterns: convolution.
+- Implemented 2D-Gaussian Blur to test it out.